iamlab-cmu/franka-interface/README.md

 This is a software package used for controlling and learning skills on the Franka Emika Panda Research Robot Arm.

-Installation Instructions and Robot Setup Instructions are also available here: [https://iamlab-cmu.github.io/franka-interface](https://iamlab-cmu.github.io/franka-interface)
+More Detailed Installation Instructions and Robot Setup Instructions are available here: [https://iamlab-cmu.github.io/franka-interface](https://iamlab-cmu.github.io/franka-interface)

 For the Franka Research 3, you will first need to download the FCI package from Franka World.
-Then in order to use the FCI, you must disable all of the safety features in the Watchman by creating a Watchman account and deleting all of the safety policies and then the robot should be able to connect to the FCI.
+Then in order to use the FCI, you must disable all of the safety features in the Watchman by first creating a Watchman account using the admin account and then logging into the Watchman account to delete all of the safety policies.
+Then the robot should be able to connect to the FCI.

 To join the Discord community, click the link [here](https://discord.gg/r6r7dttMwZ).

 ## Requirements

-* A computer with the Ubuntu 18.04 Realtime Kernel and at least 1 ethernet port.
+* A computer with the Ubuntu 18.04 / 20.04 Realtime Kernel and at least 1 ethernet port.
-* ROS Kinetic / Melodic
+* ROS Melodic / Noetic or ROS2 Foxy / Humble
 * [Protocol Buffers](https://github.com/protocolbuffers/protobuf)

 ## Computer Setup Instructions